WWE Rumors: Former Champion Expected To Be Out Until Summer Of 2020

 Woods was Irish-whipped against the ropes during the match and went down hard without much contact.
 It was soon realized that the former multi-time Tag Team Champion had torn his Achilles tendon.
 He underwent surgery for the injury on October 25.

-Though there has been no exact timetable for his return to action, Woods has stated that he could end up missing as much as a year in the ring.
-As of yet, there has been no official word from WWE.
+No timetable for Woods’ return to action has been offered and he has stated that he could end up missing as much as a year in the ring.

 However, according to PW Insider, by way of Wrestling Inc., it is now being said that Woods is going to be out of action until the summer of 2020 “at the earliest.”
 While this may not be as long as Woods first thought, it does mean he’s going to probably miss WrestleMania 36 in April.